 Go code is normally generated from within the golang subdirectory in an ASN1C installation.
-At the main level, main.go and go.mod files are generated.
-The main.go file is a template file for using the files in the asn1gen package.
-The asn1gen package source is generated into an asn1gen subdirectory beneath the top-level directory.
+In the output directory (which defaults to the working directory) main.go and go.mod files are generated.
+The main.go file is a template file for using the files in the asn1gen package (see Chapter 4, Generated Go Source Code for general information on the overall structure of the generated code).
 The main.go file contains a sample writer section to encode a data record of the chosen Protocol Data Unit (PDU) type and to a file.
 The reader section reads decodes from the file and prints the results.
 Each is invoked by running the main program with an argument of 'writer' or 'reader', respectively.